data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Lessons learned / summary

 - Making educational resources *discoverable* requires publishing metadata about that resource
-- Understanding whether a resource is open or not affects what metadata should be published
+- Understanding whether a resource is *open* or *not open* affects what metadata should be published about it
 - Inviting other instructors and learners to utilize and update educational resources builds an educational community
-- Educational communities have multiple benefits beyond keeping course material up to date
+- Educational communities have multiple benefits beyond keeping course material up to date, including providing support for both beginner and intermediate learners

 ## Why this is important